 There is one more thing that you should do before we can proceed, set your ISO to Auto.
 To do this press the ISO button on the top of your camera and use the Mode dial, next to the shutter button, until you have selected “Auto”.
 Great, now your camera is set up and you are ready to learn a little more about focussing your camera.

 When you look through the viewfinder at your subject and half press the shutter button, you will see the red AF square in the centre.
 You can now change its position and use it to focus the camera.
-Press the AF area selection mode button (1), select single-point AF and use the Quick Control Dial (2) to move the red square around the viewfinder.
+Press the AF point selection button (1) and use the Cross keys (2) to move the red square around the viewfinder.
 Select the position closest to your subject, half press the shutter to focus and fully press the shutter to take the picture. (see Ways to focus)

 In Auto mode the camera would have focussed on the foreground trees.
 Taking control of the AF allowed the photographer to focus on the building. (see Focus modes)

 As discussed in Guide 1 – Composition – you can add interest to your pictures by moving the subject away from the centre of the picture.
 Using this focus method you can instruct the camera to focus a point towards the edge of your picture, great for interesting compositions.

 One final point, your camera needs light to focus.
 If your camera is struggling to focus on your subject, move into some light to allow the camera to see your subject better and use the centre point to focus.
 We will be covering issues with low light photography in a later guide.